-The Company prepares capital spending forecasts based on internal budgets for operated properties, budgets prepared by the joint venture partners, when available, for non-operated properties, field development plans and actual and planned events that are expected to affect the timing or amount of capital spending.
+The Company prepares capital spending forecasts based on internal budgets for operated properties, budgets prepared by the joint operating partners, when available, for non-operated properties, field development plans and actual and planned events that are expected to affect the timing or amount of capital spending.

 The Company prepares operating expense forecasts based on historical and current levels of expenses and actual and planned events that are expected to increase or decrease production and/or the associated expenses.
+The Company makes no representation that the actual results achieved during the forecasted period will be the same in whole or in part as those forecasts.